rattaoup/rpukdee.github.io/index.md

 # About me 🖐
 My name is Rattana Pukdee.
-I am an incoming PhD student in the [Machine Learning Department](https://www.ml.cmu.edu/) at Carnegie Mellon University.
-My research interests lie in the area of robust and safe machine learning and applications to promote social good. <br>
+I am a second year PhD student in the [Machine Learning Department](https://www.ml.cmu.edu/) at Carnegie Mellon University working with Prof. Nina Balcan and Prof. Pradeep Ravikumar.
+My research interests lie in the area of machine learnning.
+I am particularly interested in the theoretical aspect of
+- learning when we have additional information in term of unlabeled data or logic rules from domain knowledge. <br>
+- interpretable machine learning <br>
+- self-supervised learning <br>

 Previously, I obtained a (4-year integrated) master degree in Mathematics from the [University of Oxford](https://www.maths.ox.ac.uk/). <br>
 [Github](https://github.com/rattaoup) | [Linkedin](https://www.linkedin.com/in/rattana-pukdee/)